center-for-threat-informed-defense/attack-powered-suit/README.md

 The Center for Threat-Informed Defense does not collect or share any data about users or their usage of ATT&CK Powered Suit.
 Search queries and other features are performed locally in the browser.
-(If you are signed into Chrome using a Google account, then your bookmarks data is synced via your Google account.
+(Your bookmarks and settings may be synchronized to the cloud by your browser vendor.)

 ### Deep Links